anhaidgroup/py_stringmatching/README.rst

 Platforms
 =========

 py_stringmatching has been tested on Linux, OS X and Windows.
+At this time we have only tested on x86 architecture.